kiet-git/vnstock_project/README.md

 Features that correlate with each other

 ## Data Science
+Prediction #1: Will the stock price increase/decrease in the next 3 days?
-Prediction: How much the stock price will increase or decrease within the next 3 days?
+Prediction #2: How much the stock price will increase or decrease within the next 3 days?